achiikun/monolitum/README.md

 ## Modules

-The main module of the framework is called ´monolitum´.
+The main module of the framework is called <code>monolitum</code>.
 The code is inside submodules (nested packages).

 The file [notes.md](notes.md) contains the dependencies between themselves.